“John, John, John. Be realistic, boy.”

 I WOULD GO PRO.

 Luckily, I had some great coaches at Auburn who really knew the fundamentals of baseball.
-They taught me that there is a science to baseball and that only those who dedicate themselves to mastering that science can succeed at the highest levels…No matter how talented or hard-working you are.
+They taught me that there is an art and science to baseball and that only those who dedicate themselves to mastering that art and science can succeed at the highest levels…No matter how talented or hard-working you are.

 And I also came to understand the mental part of baseball.
 Deep inside, despite my promise to go pro, there was a doubter in me.
 I realized I had been playing a little timid, a little tentative.
 I was playing small.

-Then one day, a light exploded in my head like a flashbulb.
+Then one day, after air mailing a ball into the stadium during a game because I was so scared to over throw it away, a light exploded in my head like a flashbulb.

 That’s how important the mental game is to baseball success.